adarshsingh-1/Color-Switcher-Project/README.md

 # Color-Switcher-Project

-A simple JavaScript project to dynamically change the background color of the webpage by clicking on color buttons.
+A simple JavaScript project to dynamically change the background color of the webpage by clicking on color button.

 ## 🚀 Features